1. Square your quilt top and backing. Please, no uneven or ragged edges.

 If your border is one solid piece of fabric, there is no need to do this step.

-4. Cut your backing 4"-5" wider (but no wider than 6" please) on all sides than your quilt top.
 I like to see each layer as I quilt.
 If you need to piece your backing fabric, the seam should be approximately 5/8” wide and pressed open.
 If sewn on the salvage edge, the salvage should be removed.

 6. Do not pin, baste or sandwich your quilt.
-It will be loaded onto 3 separate rollers.
+It will be loaded onto separate rollers.

 7. Clip threads.
-You don’t want dark threads showing behind a white sashing or quilt block!
+You don’t want dark threads showing behind a white sashing or quilt block.

 8. If needed, indicate the top of the quilt and backing with a safety pinned note.